WICG/bundle-preloading/subresource-loading.md

 #### Q: Will it be efficient to dynamically, optimally re-compress just the requested parts of the bundle?

 **A**: In general, the hope is that there can be a high-quality-compressed version of the entire bundle produced and deployed to the server, and the server would be able to efficiently calculate dynamic subsets.
-However, the efficiency of this subsetting is unclear, and depends on the compression algorithm used.
+However, the efficiency of compressing this subset is unclear, and depends on the compression algorithm used.
 More research is needed. (c.f. [this blog post](https://dev.to/riknelix/fast-and-efficient-recompression-using-previous-compression-artifacts-47g5), [this comment](https://docs.google.com/document/d/11t4Ix2bvF1_ZCV9HKfafGfWu82zbOD7aUhZ_FyDAgmA/edit?disco=AAAAGdV5qt0)).

 One idea raised to reduce the cost of re-compression for dynamic subsetting: use a different bundle URL per route/component, so that these can serve as different pre-compressed units, so the subsetting is more "dense".
 However, it is not clear how to handle the common case of fetching multiple routes/components at once (which is the source of the combinatorial explosion in the first case).